ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Personally Identifiable Information.
 Thus, an Attester must trust entities to which it conveys Evidence, to not reveal sensitive data to unauthorized parties.
-The Verifier might share this information with other authorized parties, according to rules that it controls.
+The Verifier might share this information with other authorized parties, according to some predefined rules.
 In the background-check model, this Evidence may also be revealed to Relying Party(s).

-In some cases where Evidence contains sensitive information, an Attester might even require that a Verifier first go through a TLS authentication or a remote attestation procedure with it before the Attester will send the sensitive Evidence.
+When Evidence contains sensitive information, an Attester typically requires that a Verifier authenticates itself (e.g., at TLS session establishment) and might even request a remote attestation before the Attester sends the sensitive Evidence.
 This can be done by having the Attester first act as a Verifier/Relying Party, and the Verifier act as its own Attester, as discussed above.